NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.log-time-ascii:

 log-time-ascii: *<yes or no>*
-    Sets logfile lines to use a timestamp in UTC ascii.
+    Sets logfile lines to use a timestamp in UTC ASCII.
     Default is no, which prints the seconds since 1970 in brackets.
     No effect if using syslog, in that case syslog formats the timestamp printed into the log files.